Venkatesh-git-dev/ABOUT-ME/README.md

 ### Development Philosophy

-I'm still figuring out my development philosophy, but I prefer to build things from scratch rather than using frameworks.
+I prefer to build things from scratch rather than using frameworks.
 I believe that this approach helps me better understand the underlying technologies and principles.

 ### Contact Me

 Feel free to reach out to me if you have any questions or want to collaborate on a project!
-You can email me at [k.venkatesh.rules@gmail.com](mailto:k.venkatesh.rules@gmail.com).
+You can email me at [yourgmailaddress@gmail.com](mailto:yourgmailaddress@gmail.com).